puppetlabs/iac/_posts/2021-03-05-status-update.md

 ## Update from our intern

-[Disha][Disha] completed her first community reporting PR which excludes the draft PR from module report generated for the community day.
+[Disha][Disha] completed her first community reporting PR which excludes the draft PR from modules report generated for the community day.
 Link to the [PR][community_management-pr-54].
+Disha also completed the ticket [IAC-1197][IAC-1197] after finishing [IAC-1196][IAC-1196], this second ticket was looking into the same principles as the first one, except the drafts were to be excluded from the tools report on the community management tool.
+Link to the [PR][community_management-pr-62].

 ## See you next week!